Melanol/intro_to_rl/README.md

 The idea is to make a collection of separate algos and envs a student can play with.
 No deep learning frameworks.

-All algos and envs follow the same scheme.
-All envs have a method step() returning (reward, next_state, termination).
+All algos and envs follow the same scheme (trying to copycat OpenAI's gym).
+All envs have a method step() returning (obs, reward, done).
+Also, the term "state" is replaced by "observation" (or "obs").
 Envs usually have random agents inside (if makes sense).
 Run an environment to play it yourself, import it to teach an agent; run an algo to test it; run a Python figure file to replicate a figure.

 For envs with grids, the origin is in the top left corner.